ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Default value: 10000.

 The [Async Insert](./settings.md#async-insert) command will be cached in one or more blocks (parts).
-For [insert deduplication](../../engines/table-engines/mergetree-family/replication.md), when writing into replicated tables, ClickHouse writes the hash sums of each inserts into ClickHouse Keeper.
+For [insert deduplication](../../engines/table-engines/mergetree-family/replication.md), when writing into replicated tables, ClickHouse writes the hash sums of each insert into ClickHouse Keeper.
 Hash sums are stored only for the most recent `replicated_deduplication_window_for_async_inserts` blocks.
 The oldest hash sums are removed from ClickHouse Keeper.
 A large number of `replicated_deduplication_window_for_async_inserts` slows down `Async Inserts` because it needs to compare more entries.
 The hash sum is calculated from the composition of the field names and types and the data of the insert (stream of bytes).